Sumatriptan use while Breastfeeding

 Drugs containing Sumatriptan: Imitrex, Treximet, Tosymra, Zembrace SymTouch, Imitrex Statdose, Sumavel DosePro, Onzetra Xsail, Imitrex Nasal, Zecuity, Alsuma

 Medically reviewed by Drugs.com.
 Last updated on Nov 16, 2019.

 Summary of Use during Lactation

-Because of the low levels of sumatriptan in breastmilk, amounts ingested by the infant are small.
+BBecause of the low levels of sumatriptan in breastmilk, amounts ingested by the infant are small.
 It also has poor oral bioavailability, further decreasing infant exposure to the drug.
 Some authors have suggested that withholding breastfeeding for 8 hours after a single subcutaneous injection would virtually eliminate infant exposure to the drug.
-This maneuver might be helpful in extreme cases, such as in the mother of a preterm infant, but sumatriptan would not be expected to cause any adverse effects in most breastfed infants.
+The manufacturer recommends withholding breastfeeding for 12 hours after a dose.
+Withholding breastfeeding might be helpful in extreme cases, such as in the mother of a preterm infant, but sumatriptan would not be expected to cause any adverse effects in most breastfed infants.
 One anecdotal report of lactation ceasing after a single injection of sumatriptan has not been verified.

 Maternal Levels.
 Five women who had been breastfeeding for 11 to 28 weeks received a single dose of sumatriptan 6 mg by subcutaneous injection.
 The peak milk level averaged 87.2 mcg/L (range 62 to 113 mcg/L) and it occurred 2.5 hours (range 1.7 to 3.5 hours) after the dose.
 The mean half-life in milk was 2.2 hours (range 1.2 to 3.1 hours).
 The authors calculated that an exclusively breastfed infant would receive 14.4 mcg in breastmilk with this dose, which is 3.5% of the weight-adjusted dosage.